Restaurant Report Card: Top southern Colorado foodie pages to follow

 “My final favorite spot in Colorado Springs is Pizzeria Rustica which is also located in Old Colorado City,” said Thomas.

-“Hi ya’ll, my name is Dionne Roberts and I’m the editor of Rocky Mountain Food Report coming to you from my own messy kitchen.”

-Next, you will want to start stalking Rocky Mountain Food Report (Instagram: @RockyFoodReport) .
+Next, you will want to start following Rocky Mountain Food Report (Instagram: @RockyFoodReport).

-“For that super Colorado-esque brewery setting, I would point you towards Cerberus Brewing Company.”
-“For that super Colorado-esque brewery setting, I would point you towards Cerberus Brewing Company,” said Roberts.
+“For that super Colorado-esque brewery setting, I would point you towards Cerberus Brewing Company,” editor Dionne Roberts said.

 “Because pizza is everything, Slice420 in Old Colorado City is cranking out some epic New York Style pies,” said Roberts.